Koffee with Karan

-Koffee with Karan is an Indian talk show hosted by filmmaker and television personality Karan Johar, and produced by Dharmatic Entertainment, the digital content division of his production company, Dharma Productions.
-The show debuted on 19 November 2004, and has aired six seasons since then, over a span of seventeen years.
-The show is distributed by Disney Star; its first six seasons aired on Star World India (2004–2019) with the second season being simulcasted on Star One (2007).
-In 2022, Koffee with Karan moved over to Disney+ Hotstar as a streaming exclusive under the service's label and content hub, Hotstar Specials, with the seventh season airing on the streaming platform and Johar's Dharmatic Entertainment replacing Banijay Group's SOL India as the show's production company.
-It is the second longest-running talk show after Phool Khile Hain Gulshan Gulshan on Indian Hindi-language television, as well as one of the most watched Indian English-language television shows.
-The show won an Indian Television Academy Award in 2007 for Best Talk Show and Best Talk Show Anchor for Johar.
+Koffee with Karan is an Indian talk show hosted by filmmaker and television personality Karan Johar and produced by Dharmatic Entertainment, the digital content division of Johar's production company Dharma Productions.
+It debuted on 19 November 2004, and has aired eight seasons over a span of eighteen years.
+Distributed by Disney Star, its first six seasons aired on Star World India (2004–2019).
+In 2022, Koffee with Karan moved to Disney+ Hotstar as a streaming exclusive under the service's content label and hub, Hotstar Specials; thereafter the succeeding seasons have aired on the platform.
+Also that year, Johar's Dharmatic Entertainment replaced Banijay's SOL India as the show's production company.
+It is the second longest-running talk show after Phool Khile Hain Gulshan Gulshan on Indian Hindi-language television, as well as one of the most-watched Indian English-language television shows.
+In 2007, the show won an Indian Television Academy Award for Best Talk Show and Johar won Best Talk Show Anchor.